- chapter 2

 degressive tax system

-A tax system in which the percentage of tax that must be transferred decreases when the income increases.
+A tax system in which the percentage of levied tax decreases if the income increases.

 Direct taxes are levied on the incomes of citizens and enterprises: the wages and income tax and the corporation tax.